- Who Are the Assessors

 The assessment is done in English.
-The child should have enough exposure of English to understand the instruction.
-Our team members speak various languages such as Arabic, German, French, Urdu, Tamil..etc to help communicating with parents and with the child if needed.
+The child should have enough exposure to English to understand the instruction.
+Our team members speak various languages such as Arabic, German, French, Urdu, Tamil..etc to help to communicate with parents and with the child if needed.

 My child has speech problems, can he undergo the assessment?

 Depending on the level of the speech problems.
-Major part of the assessment involves verbal communication.
+A major part of the assessment involves verbal communication.

 How long is the waiting time/ waitlist for an assessment?